Korea Electric Power Corporation

 responsible for the generation, transmission and distribution of electricity and the development of electric power projects including those in nuclear power, wind power and coal.
-KEPCO, through its subsidiaries, is responsible for 93% of Korea's electricity generation as of 2011.
-The South Korean government (directly and indirectly) owns a 51.11% share of KEPCO.
-Together with its affiliates and subsidiaries, KEPCO has an installed capacity of 65,383 MW.
-On the 2011 Fortune Global 500 ranking of the world's largest companies, KEPCO was ranked 271.
+KEPCO, through its subsidiaries, is responsible for 96% of Korea's electricity generation as of 2023.
+The South Korean government (directly and indirectly) owns a 51.10% share of KEPCO.
+Together with its affiliates and subsidiaries, KEPCO has an installed capacity of 83,235 MW.
+On the 2023 Fortune Global 500 ranking of the world's largest companies, KEPCO was ranked 258.
 KEPCO is a member of the World Energy Council, the World Nuclear Association and the World Association of Nuclear Operators.
-As of August 2011, KEPCO possesses an A+ credit rating with Fitch Ratings, while Moody's has assigned KEPCO an A1 stable rating.
+As of September 2024, KEPCO possesses an AA credit rating with S&P Ratings, while Moody's has assigned KEPCO an Aa2 stable rating.

 Originally located in Samseong-dong, Seoul, KEPCO headquarters was relocated to the city of Naju in South Jeolla Province in August 2014 as part of a government decentralization program.
 The move, which has been in the works for years has been controversial.
-Jong-Kap Kim is the president and CEO of KEPCO.
+Dong-Cheol Kim is the president and CEO of KEPCO.